California Background Check: 2023 Guide (New Law), Free Search

 Driving tickets or motor vehicle violations go on background checks in California when they are misdemeanor or felony convictions or when the background check specifically looks at driving history as a necessary component to determining eligibility for a job.

-Speeding tickets typically do not show up on California background checks unless the person is speeding in excess of 100 miles per hour.
+Speeding tickets typically do not show up on California background screening unless the person is speeding in excess of 100 miles per hour.
 At this point, the infraction becomes a criminal offense for which the person could face jail time.

 Are Misdemeanors Revealed on Background Checks in California?